 3. I applied a coat of wood conditioner using a rag.
 Wood conditioner allows the stain to be applied and absorbed more evenly in the wood.

 4. I applied a coat of Early American stain.
 This is my favourite go-to stain colour.
-I dipped an old rag in the stain then rubbed the stain in.
+To begin with I dipped an old rag in the stain then rubbed the stain in.
 Always start with less stain as you can build the color up slowly.
 Wear a pair of gloves to avoid discolouration of your hands.

 5. Once it was dry for 48 hours, we brought it into the house.
 I used two 3.5″ wood screws towards the back of the mantle to secure it into the frame.

-6. Now it’s time to decorate the fireplace how you like.
+I am so happy with how this fireplace!!
+Now it’s time to decorate the fireplace how you like.
 I used an old arch mirror that I upcycled, as well as brass candle sticks that I thrifted and some plants.